 md is for metadata.
 These fields are used for the WMS GetCapabilities responses.
 See the above example for all supported keys.

 Here you can define all layers the proxy should offer.
-Each layer configuration is a YAML dictionary.
 The key of each layer is also the name of the layer, i.e. the name used in WMS layers argument.
-If MapProxy should use the same ordering of the layers for capability responses, you should put the definitions in a list (prepend a - before the key).

 Each configuration item contains information about the layer (e.g. name), how the layer is cached (e.g. in which SRS) and where the data comes from (e.g. which WMS-Server).

 Metadata for this layer.
 At the moment only title ist supported.
 It will be used as the human readable name for WMS layers.